-2.8 Playstation Portable (PSP)
+2.8 PlayStation Portable (PSP)

-Warning: Playstation Portable will only connect to 2.4GHz 802.11b networks, and does not support WPA2 encryption.
+Warning: PlayStation Portable will only connect to 2.4GHz 802.11b networks, and does not support WPA2 encryption.

-Because of the additional radio bandwidth that 802.11b clients require, it is recommended that you run a seperate 802.11b-only network for those devices.
+Because of the additional radio bandwidth that 802.11b clients require, it is recommended that you run a separate 802.11b-only network for those devices.

-Warning: Playstation Portable E-1000 does not have WiFi.
+Warning: PlayStation Portable E-1000 does not have WiFi.